DNPLab/DNPLab/docs/source/hydrationGUI.rst

 If the mat workspace or h5 file were not saved from hydrationGUI, they can still be read and analyzed if they have the appropriate data arrangement.

-The mat workspace must contain a structure named "odnp" with at least the following elements (this matches the output of the MATLAB App called xODNP, visit https://www.mathworks.com/matlabcentral/fileexchange/73293-xodnp):
+The mat workspace must contain a structure named "odnp" with at least the following elements (this matches the structure accepted and saved by the MATLAB App called xODNP, visit https://www.mathworks.com/matlabcentral/fileexchange/73293-xodnp):

 +------------------+-----------------+--------------------------------------+
 | **Variable**     | **type**        | **description**                      |